 Remco de Blaaij

-Remco de Blaaij is Senior Curator at CCA Glasgow since October 2012.
-Previously he co-curated Picasso in Palestine whilst working at the Van Abbemuseum, Eindhoven, The Netherlands since 2007.
+Remco de Blaaij is the Director of Artspace, in Auckland.
+He was Senior Curator at CCA Glasgow from 2012 to 2017.
+Previously, he co-curated Picasso in Palestine whilst working at the Van Abbemuseum, Eindhoven, The Netherlands, since 2007.
 He worked on the team of Be(com)ing Dutch, a two-year elaborate project in the museum that dealt with residues of globalisation, national identity and immigration.
-In 2011 he concluded his research at the Centre for Research Architecture, Goldsmiths University with the publication ‘too little, too late’ on border practices of visual culture against the background of Suriname, South America.
+In 2011, he concluded his research at the Centre for Research Architecture, Goldsmiths University with the publication ‘too little, too late,’ which focused on border practices of visual culture against the background of Suriname, South America.
 In 2013 he was recipient of the CPPC/ICI Travel Grant for Central America and the Caribbean.
 At CCA he curated The Shock of Victory, an exhibition in reaction to the Independence Referendum in Scotland in 2014.

 ICI presents the inaugural Curatorial Intensive in Bangkok, developed in partnership with the Faculty of Fine and Applied Arts at Chulalongkorn University to coincide with the launch of its international postgraduate program in Curatorial Practice, and with the James H.W.
 Thompson Foundation.read more »

 ICI returns to New Orleans this March for the third Curatorial Intensive in the city since 2015.read more »

 As part of ICI’s Curator’s Perspective—an itinerant public discussion series featuring international curators—Remco de Blaaij (recipient of the 2013 ICI/CPPC Travel Award for Central America and the Caribbean) will present on his research fellowship.read more »